jan-cieslik/cancer_informatics/docs/Using_R/Factors.md

 ### The `levels()` function

-The `levels()` function can also be used as a standalone to print out the categories of a factor.
+The `levels()` function can also be used standalone to print out the categories of a factor.

 ```r
 levels(factor_pain_vector)